the-real-i9/i9chat-server/README.md

 ## ✨Technical Highlights✨

-- I switched from a relational database to a graph database when I saw that most hot queries involve more than two table JOINs, a point where SQL query performance starts to deplete, and a direct graph relationship shines.
+- I switched from a relational database to a graph database when I saw that most hot queries involve more than two table JOINs, a point where SQL query performance starts to deplete, and a direct graph traversal starts to shine.

-- Chat history is served from a Redis Sorted Set, while I use Redis Stream’s stream message ID for ordering, so that received messages appear in the order they were delivered rather than in the order they were created, which is the way WhatsApp works.
+- Chat history is served from a Redis Sorted Set, while I use Redis Stream’s stream message ID for ordering, so that received messages appear in the order they were delivered rather than in the order they were created—the way WhatsApp works.

 - I use an abstract “ChatEntry” entity to represent an item in the chat history, which may be a message, a reaction, or a group activity.
-While each of these are an entity of their own, the “ChatEntry” generalization allows for a more efficient processing of a chat history READ request, where we won’t have to UNION multiple entity READs and re-order them; an approach that’s highly inefficient.
+While each of these are an entity on their own, the “ChatEntry” generalization allows for a more efficient processing of chat history READ requests, where we won’t have to UNION multiple entity READs and finally re-order them, a highly inefficient approach.

 - All media processing and upload is offloaded to client-side.
-This eliminates a source of performance bottleneck, as a lot of user requests involving media processing will have to compete for server resources, an effect that will be felt even on user requests that don’t involve media processing unless additional infrastructure is added, which will incur unnecessary additional cost.
-Modern devices are powerful on their own when it comes to media processing.
+This eliminates a source of performance bottleneck, as many simultaneous user requests involving media processing will have to compete for server resources, an effect that will be felt even on user requests that don’t involve media processing unless additional infrastructure is added, which will incur unnecessary additional cost.
+The average modern device today has powerful media processing capabilities.

 ## API Graph Model Overview